Kristiyalno/ReDone/README.md

 ### Files

-- `ReDone Keyboard.py` — keyboard recorder and player script
+- `ReDoneKeyboard.py` — keyboard recorder and player script
+- `ReDoneMouse.py` — mouse recorder and player script
-- `ReDone Mouse.py` — mouse recorder and player script
+- `ReDoneMouseExperimental.py` — mouse recorder and player script but this has a different way of doing it so it works for games like Minecraft (made by Xmogus)

 ### How to Use
 1. Download ZIP: